ComputeCanada/magic_castle/docs/README.md

 for instructions on how to encrypt the password.

 **Post build modification effect**: trigger scp of hieradata files at next `terraform apply`.
-Password of all guest accounts will be changed to match the new password value.
+Passwords of all guest accounts will be changed to match the new password value.

 ### 4.12 sudoer_username (optional)